wkhtmltopdf/wkhtmltopdf/docs/downloads.md

     </tbody>
 </table>

-All of the above packages were [produced automatically via Azure Pipelines](https://github.com/wkhtmltopdf/packaging).
+All of the above packages were [produced automatically via Azure Pipelines](https://github.com/wkhtmltopdf/packaging) and were built on the latest OS/distribution patch release at the time the packages were built.

 ## Stable